 - Electricity now unlocks the Hydroelectric Dam and the Convert to Oil Power project.

-- Robots now unlocks a new unit (Giant Death Robot).
+- Robotics now unlocks a new unit (Giant Death Robot).

 - Engineering now unlocks the Machu Picchu wonder.

 - Nanotechnology now unlocks the Mars Colony project.